 - 1. Watch The Coming of the War In4. - 2.
-Read 1861: A Year's Overview of American Civil War History. - 3.
-Follow the Disunion PowerPoint throughout the lesson.
+Watch the 1861 Animated Map until the 3:48 mark.

 CLOSURE:

 Discuss and begin the Essay.

 Note: Students may want to or need to do extra research on the compromises they choose.
 The original documents can be found on Battlefields.org and summaries are available from other institutions and nonprofits such as the National Archives, the Library of Congress, Universities (UVA, Virginia Tech, and Gettysburg College), and the National Park Service to name a few.
 Please see the end of this document for more articles for students and teachers.